Jaco-Pretorius/heroku_error_pages/README.md

 # HerokuErrorPages

-Heroku allows you to configure custom error pages for application/launch errors and maintenance mode. https://devcenter.heroku.com/articles/error-pages#customize-pages
+Heroku allows you to configure [custom error pages](https://devcenter.heroku.com/articles/error-pages#customize-pages) for application errors and maintenance mode.

-This gem allows you to easily generate one or both of these pages during your Heroku deployment and store the static HTML on Amazon S3.
-This means your custom error pages are always using your latest stylesheets.
-You simply supply the template and S3 configuration variables.
+This gem allows you to build the pages in your Rails application and generate the pages during Heroku deployments and store the static HTML on Amazon S3.
+This means your custom error pages are always kept up-to-date.

+There are 3 areas of configuration:
+- Gem Installation and Configuration
+- AWS Configuration
+- Heroku Configuration

-## Installation
+## Gem Installation

 Install the gem and add to the application's Gemfile by executing: